TykTechnologies/tyk/apidef/oas/schema/x-tyk-gateway.md

 Example valu: `\"id\":[^,]*` (quoted json value).

 **Field: `cacheResponseCodes` (`[]int`)**
-CacheResponseCodes contains a list of valid response codes for responses that are okay to add to the cache.
+CacheResponseCodes contai a list of valid response codes for responses that are okay to add to the cache.

 ### **EnforceTimeout**